Felix45/alx-backend-python/python-generators-0x00/README.md

 ## Lazy loading Paginated Data
 [Lazy pagination >>](./2-lazy_paginate.py) Implements a generator function lazypaginate(pagesize) that implements the `paginate_users(page_size, offset)` that will only fetch the next page when needed at an offset of `0`.

+## Memory-Efficient Aggregation with Generators
+[Calculate average age generator >>](./4-stream_ages.py) A generator that computes a memory-efficient aggregate function i.e average age for a large dataset